top of page

 ("The Shrubs")

 Located at the end of N. Church Street in downtown Union is an unassuming building that does not outwardly show its history as the one-time state capital of South Carolina during the Civil War.
-The Dawkins House, circa 1845, is a 4,500+ square-foot Federal-style home tucked away on the University of South Carolina-Union campus.
+The Dawkins House was built around the 1800s in the Federal style.
+When Judge Dawkins purchased the property in 1845, he added a new front porch and facade.
+Today, the house is 4,500+ square-feet located adjacent to the University of South Carolina-Union campus.
 It is also a “terminus” home in that it is located and its front door is at the end of N. Church Street, which connects to Highway 176, the main route from Union to Columbia.

 History: The Dawkins House is most notably regarded as the former home of Judge Thomas N. Dawkins and his second wife, Mary Poulton Dawkins.
 Initially named "the Shrubs" after Mary Poulton's childhood home in England, this two-story, clapboard building has a grand stature, with five bedrooms, two parlors, and eight fireplaces.